-The major animal pest in the forest estate is the introduced possum, which can attack the growing tips of trees causing stem malformation and dieback.
-Possums are also a major pest to neighbours along the forest boundaries, as they can carry tuberculosis (TB) to livestock.
-Rabbits, hares and goats can also be a pest in the first five years after planting, as they can eat the tops of young trees and strip the bark.
+The main animal pest in the forest estate is the introduced possum, which can attack the growing tips of trees causing stem malformation and dieback.
+Possums are also a major pest to neighbours along the forest boundaries, as they can carry tuberculosis (Tb) to livestock.
+Rabbits, hares and goats can also be a pest in the first five years after planting, as they can eat the tops of young trees and in the case of goats, strip the bark.